scalavision/scala-workbench.g8/README.md

 * [WIP] - The template works, but the ordering of template input is somewhat funny, also the package property is not in actual use

-Simple project setup for easy access to scala workbench for prototyping.
+Simple project setup for easy access to scala workbench for prototyping, i.e. with following libraries:

+* Specs2
+* sourcecode
+* pprint
+* fastparse
+* cats
+* fs-core
+* fs-io
+* better-files

 To test this template out: